CoderCactus/AIProject/README.md

 # Character Classifier

-This is a Streamlit-based web app for training and testing character classification models using either the **Perceptron** or **Widrow-Hoff (LMS)** learning algorithms.
+This is a Streamlit-based web app for training and testing character classification models using either the **Perceptron** or **Widrow-Hoff** learning algorithms.
 Users can draw letters, train models, load/save them, and get predictions in real-time.

 ## Features